DwightMauk/Heros-of-pymoli/README.md

 Purchasing Analysis (Gender)

-The below is broken by gender
+The below is broken down by gender:

 Purchase Count
 Average Purchase Price
 Total Purchase Value
-Average Purchase Total per Person by Gender
+Average Purchase Total

 Age Demographics
-The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, etc.)
+The below each broken into bins of 4 years (i.e. <10, 10-14, 15-19, >20)

 Purchase Count
 Average Purchase Price
 Total Purchase Value
-Average Purchase Total per Person by Age Group
+Average Purchase Total

-Top Spenders
-Identified the the top 5 spenders in the game by total purchase value, then list (in a table):
+Identified the the top 5 spenders in the game by total purchase value, then list (in each table):

 SN
 Purchase Count